-The Hub will be embedded within SPC (in Suva and FSM should funding allow) and SPREP (in Samoa), membership-based organisations that include all 14 Pacific Island Countries, and that provide existing technical services in sectors relevant for NDC implementation (energy, transport, agriculture, forestry, UNFCCC reporting, climate finance).
+The Hub's establishment will be facilitated by GIZ and embedded within SPC in Suva (and FSM should funding allow) and SPREP (in Samoa), membership-based organisations that include all 14 Pacific Island Countries, and that provide existing technical services in sectors relevant for NDC implementation (energy, transport, agriculture, forestry, UNFCCC reporting, climate finance).

 The Hub will employ a core team of specialists to provide services to countries as proposed below (resource dependent).
-The Global Green Growth Institute has committed to supporting a full-time seconded staff member for 12 months.
+The Global Green Growth Institute (GGGI) has committed to supporting a full-time seconded staff member for 12 months.
 The NDC Partnership has indicated that support would be available for a seconded member of staff for 3 months to support the establishment of the Hub.